Mcoins: Building a relatable rewards language

 4. Content strategy & copy system: Built a full copy bank: banner headlines, CTAs, earn nudges, redeem states, empty states, low-balance recovery messages.
 Each with tone guidance and intent rationale.

 5. UT methodology design: Designed the usability testing framework — objectives, cohorts, tasks, and eight distinct metrics including content comprehension score and information retention rate.
-Ran 15 in-depth sessions in November 2024.

 6. Post-launch analysis & recommendations: Tracked earn and redemption data post-launch.
-Synthesised UT findings into four specific product recommendations.

-Five emotional states.
-Five distinct voices.
+Four emotional states.
+Four distinct voices.

 A rewards product isn't a single experience — it's a sequence of emotional moments.
 A first-timer needs curiosity and trust.
 Someone with enough coins to redeem needs excitement and permission.
 Someone short of the threshold needs encouragement, not shame.
 I mapped each state separately and gave it a different content direction.